 Haitian Logistics Coordinator,

 Justice and Mercy Energy Services (JAMES) is concerned with combating poverty and injustice by focusing on energy access.
 JAMES partners with other organizations that are already doing good in their communities such as children's homes, schools, and medical clinics - and helps them choose, design, and install energy systems that empower their work.
 JAMES is in the application process to become a 501(c)3 non-profit registered in the state of Texas.

 The founders of JAMES met at Baylor University where they were supported by the BU Missions department and worked closely with student organization Engineers with a Mission for many years.
 In fact, many of the photographs used on our website were taken during trips with these groups.
 We are grateful for our experiences and are excited about expanding into the future.

-The Justice and Mercy Engineering Society (JAMES) is concerned with combating poverty and injustice both locally and internationally.
-Our understanding of poverty is that its source is relational: broken relationships with the environment, with each other, with our creator, and even with ourselves.
+Our understanding of poverty is that its source is from our broken world: broken relationships with the environment, with each other, with our creator, and even with ourselves.
 We hold the biblical perspective that people are made in the image of God and are therefore worthy of love, respect, and dignity.
-When the conditions of poverty violate that inherent dignity - when the dignity due every person is withheld - an injustice has occurred.
-JAMES provides training in solar electricity systems to help combat this injustice and also organizes activities and events that bring attention to these issues both in Waco, Texas, and the world.
+When the conditions of poverty violate that inherent dignity, that is, when the dignity due to any person is withheld, an injustice has occurred.
+Books such as Walking with the Poor, Principles and Practices of Transformational Developmentby Bryant Myers have been very influential in our understanding of poverty and ourselves.